 41. The Debtor's request for an extension of the Exclusive Periods is not a tactical decision aimed at pressuring creditors to accept the Debtor's goals and objectives related to a plan of reorganization.
-To the contrary, the Debtor's sole creditor, other than the United States, is a partner in the negotiations with the United States.
 Therefore, this factor does not weigh against the Court granting this Motion.